-Should there be any dispute as to whether the provisions of this Note have been complied with, the relevant financial adviser will be expected to satisfy the Executive that they have been.
+The relevant financial adviser will be expected to satisfy the Executive that the provisions of this Note have been complied with in case of doubt.
 Financial advisers may, therefore, find it useful to record the proceedings of meetings, although this is not a requirement.
 The offeror or the offeree company and their respective financial advisers must ensure that no meetings are arranged without the relevant financial adviser's knowledge.

-The above provisions apply to all such meetings held during an offer period wherever they take place and even if with only one person or firm.
+The above provisions apply to all such meetings held during an offer period wherever they take place, whether they are held in person or by telephone or other electronic means and even if with only one person or firm.
 Meetings with employees in their capacity as such (rather than in their capacity as shareholders) are not normally covered by this Note, although the Executive should be consulted if any employees hold a significant number of shares.